stats4sd/Installation-Guides/guides/CaseStudies/FarmerPlotTrials/step2.md

 Once this is complete we should confirm the data is in our database.

 Go back to heidi and click on your database.
-You should see a list of the tables created (if they are not there you might need to click refresh)
+You should see a list of the tables created (if they are not there you might need to click refresh).

 ![image](/assets/images/FarmerTrials/export-data-8.png)

+## Review and Next Step
+At this stage, we have all of our data from Excel imported into our database.
+The data are in 3 tables, which correspond to the 3 worksheets in our Excel file.

+In the [next step](/case-study/farmer-plot-trials/step-3), we will do some data cleaning and create a set of 'processed' data tables that we can use for querying.